automl/amltk/CONTRIBUTING.md

 make pull requests to the repository that update dependancies.
 Do not accept these blindly but rather wait for any CI to finish and ensure all tests still pass.

+#### Long Term Decisions
+Whenever faced with a long impacting decision, e.g. do we always use `"cost"` as the values to return in a `Trial`, please make an issue with the header `[Decision] Title Description` and append the label `(decision)` on github.
+This lets us revisit decisions made as well as the reasoning behind them.